shani1610/SegmentationMapStyleGan/README.md

 (doesnt work there is an assertion error)

-## git

-to connect to git repository if didnt do clone in the fir time ( to define git repository)

-`git remote set-url origin  https://github.com/shani1610/DCGAN_Tutorial.git`

 ## Acknowledgments

-This code borrows heavily from style-based-gan-pytorch and SPADE.
+This code borrows heavily from [style-based-gan-pytorch](https://github.com/rosinality/style-based-gan-pytorch) and [SPADE](https://github.com/NVlabs/SPADE).
 We thank the creators.